shivakumar-tekumatla/MPC-for-DDMR/README.md

 For better obstacle avoidance, we can give more obstacle cost weight.
 Reusl of it is as gioven below.
 Robot here is trying to avoid the obstacle and takes longer path.

 <img src='https://github.com/shivakumar-tekumatla/MPC-for-DDMR/blob/main/result_2.gif'/>

+For better performance, play around with the MPC parameters!